 Live Oak County Judge Jim Huff and Ross Harris, Chairperson for the Live Oak County Historical Commission (LOCHC), extend a hearty welcome to this website.
-Interested persons and current LOCHC Appointees are invited to each of the quarterly meetings conducted during 2019.
+Interested persons and current LOCHC Appointees are invited to each of the quarterly meetings conducted during 2019 and 2020.
 The current LOCHC Biennium began January 1, 2019 and ends December 31, 2020.
-The first Live Oak County Historical Commission meeting in 2019 was held at SouthTrust Bank in George West, Chairperson, Ross Harris presiding.
-The second 2019 Live Oak County Historical Meeting agenda is posted under Live Oak County Historical Commission Events.
-Nano Calderon, Texas Historical Commission (THC) Outreach Specialist, will speak.
+The first three quarterly meetings for 2019 brought new projects and substance to those in progress.
+The fourth 2019 meeting is scheduled for:

 601 Guadalupe Street